Rupert and me

 What drives Rupert?
 And which side is he on politically?
 I have no personal knowledge to shed light on either question.
 What follows is simply my guesswork.

 On the question of Rupert’s politics, he seems to me to be more an opportunist than an ideologue.
 He was a member of the Labour Club when he was a university student in Oxford.
+He backed Harold Wilson in the 1970 election with the Sun headline: 'Why it has to be Labour'.
 I was actually in the newsroom at the Sunday Mirror in Sydney when Rupert took a phone call from Arthur Caldwell, then leader of the Labour Party in Australia.
 Caldwell had a fair chance of toppling Bob Menzies’ right wing Liberal Party government in a looming election.
 I could hear only Rupert’s side of the conversation, but Caldwell appeared to be telling Rupert what he intended to say in a forthcoming speech.
 “If you say that, we’ll back you,” Rupert responded.
 Rupert was also fairly even-handed between centre-left Tony Blair and the centre-right John Major in a UK general election.
 He has a surprising amount of form when it comes to supporting the left in elections.

 Nevertheless he pumped out shameless lies and propaganda in support of Maggie Thatcher against Neil Kinnock, and more recently he was even more shameless supporting Donald Trump.
 (In this last case I suspect Rupert’s views were not unlike Steve Bannon’s, who reputedly saw Trump as both stupid and a crook but nevertheless pliable.
 In Stalin’s phrase, Trump was Bannon’s — and Rupert’s — ‘useful idiot.’)